Van Orden v. Perry

 The Supreme Court ruled on June 27, 2005, by a vote of 5 to 4, that the display was constitutional.
-The Court chose not to employ the popular Lemon test in its analysis, reasoning that the display at issue was a "passive monument."
+The Court chose not to employ the oft-used Lemon test in its analysis, reasoning that the display at issue was a "passive monument."
 Instead, the Court looked to "the nature of the monument and ... our Nation's history."
 Chief Justice William Rehnquist delivered the plurality opinion of the Court; Justice Stephen Breyer concurred in the judgment but wrote separately.
 The similar case of McCreary County v.
 ACLU of Kentucky was handed down the same day with the opposite result (also with a 5 to 4 decision).
 The "swing vote" in both cases was Breyer.

 Background

 The monument under challenge was 6-feet high and 3-feet wide which was installed in 1961.
-It was donated to the State of Texas by the Fraternal Order of Eagles, a civic organization, which had received the support of Cecil B. DeMille, who had directed the film The Ten Commandments (1956).
+It was donated to the State of Texas by the Fraternal Order of Eagles, a civic organization, who paid in full for the cost of the statute.
 The State accepted the monument and selected a site for it based on the recommendation of the state agency responsible for maintaining the Capitol grounds.
 The donating organization paid for its erection.
 Two state legislators presided over the dedication of the monument.

 The monument was erected on the Capitol grounds, behind the capitol building (between the Texas Capitol and Supreme Court buildings).
 The surrounding 22 acres (89,000 m2) contained 17 monuments and 21 historical markers commemorating the "people, ideals, and events that compose Texan identity."

+The monument depicts the text of the Ten Commandments, an eagle grasping the American flag, an Eye of Providence, and two small tablets with what appears to be an ancient script carved above the text of the Ten Commandments.
+Below the text are two Stars of David and the superimposed Greek letters Chi and Rho, which represent Christ.
+The bottom of the monument bears the inscription in capitals "Presented to the People and Youth of Texas by The Fraternal Order of Eagles of Texas 1961."

+Legal background

+When Van Orden was decided in 2005 there were multiple tests for Establishment Clause analysis.
+These were the Lemon Test, the neutrality test and the endorsement test articulated by Justice Sandra Day O'Connor in Lynch v.
+Donnelly (1984).
+The endorsement test had two parts: whether the state involvement had a secular purpose (based on the Lemon test) and whether a reasonable objective observer would perceive the state involvement as endorsing or sponsoring religion.